First Time Deposit Definition:

 First-time deposit (FTD) conversion is a widely used acquisition metric in the online gambling industry.
-It is normally calculated by dividing the number unique visitors by the number of FTDs.
-The value of the FTD and second deposit (if there is one) is a strong indication of the potential life time value of a customer.
+It is normally calculated by dividing the number unique visitors by the number of first time deposits.
+The value of the first time deposit and second deposit (if there is one) is a strong indication of the potential life time value of a customer.

-However, FTD conversion rates for gaming companies can be very low, in some case less than 1%.
+However, first time deposit conversion rates for gaming companies can be very low, in some case less than 1%.
 This means acquisition costs for casino in particular can run into the hundreds of pounds for each player.
 Some affiliates will charge in excess of $300 per real money player (RMP).
-Companies therefore prefer to attract new customers though PPC and organic campaigns by offering large deposit bonuses to attract VIP players.
+Companies therefore prefer to attract new customers though PPC and organic campaigns (SEO) by offering large deposit bonuses to attract VIP players.

-Due to low FTD conversion it may be necessary to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
+Due to low FTD conversion some sites attempt to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
 This does however make it difficult to estimate return on investments levels for A/B testing tools.

 The danger here is that some sites end up optimising for clicks on the call-to-action (CTA) button.
 This is not recommended as clicks on a CTA are meaningless when it comes to increasing FTDs and revenues.
 Always measure the impact of a test on FTDs and revenues as if you don’t see an improvement in these metrics it is likely the new experience is not having the desired effect.